Adaptive enrichment trial designs using joint modeling of longitudinal and time-to-event data: Adaptive enrichment schemes for clinical trials with subgroup selection

 \subsection{Calculation of Type 1 error and power}

 We now consider the possible pathways of the enrichment trial.
-Then, given the definition of the \(Z-\)statistics, the threshold selection rule and the joint density function \(f_{Z^{(1)}_F, W}(z^{(1)}_F, F;\bs{\Theta}), \) we are equipped to determine error rates for the study.
-The family wise error rate (FWER), denoted by \(\alpha\), is defined as the probability of rejecting one or more null hypotheses \(H_j\) and power is denoted by \(1-\beta\).
+Then, given the definition of the $Z-$statistics, the threshold selection rule and the joint probability density function $f_{Z^{(1)}_W, W}(z^{(1)}_w, w;\bs{\Theta}), $ we are equipped to determine error rates for the study.
 We shall apply this method in Section~\ref{subsec:cond_score} in order to create an enrichment trial using the joint model for longitudinal and TTE data.
+The family wise error rate (FWER), denoted by $\alpha$, is defined as the probability of rejecting one or more true null hypotheses $H_j$ and power is denoted by $1-\beta$.